osrg/gobgp/docs/sources/zebra.md

 Assume you finished [Getting Started](getting-started.md) and installing Quagga or FRRouting on the same host with GoBGP.

+**Note:** For the integration with FRRouting, ONLY version 3.0.x is supported, because the API (using Zebra protocol) of FRRouging is updated so fast and its backward compatibility is not been kept.

 ## Contents

 - [Configuration](#configuration)